 What Are Waivers?

-Medicaid Waivers provide a variety of supports and services for children and adults with developmental disabilities and their families who need long-term support systems to live successfully in the community rather than in institutional settings.
+Medicaid Waivers provide a variety of supports and services for children and adults with developmental The Americans with Disabilities Act (ADA) defines a person with a disability as a person who has a physical or mental impairment that substantially limits one or more major life activity.
+This includes people who have a record of such an impairment, even if they do not currently have a disability.
+It also includes people who do not have a disability but are regarded as having a disability.
+The ADA also makes it unlawful to discriminate against a person based on that person’s association with a person with a disability.
+More and their families who need long-term support systems to live successfully in the community rather than in institutional settings.
 Unlike general Medicaid, household income is not considered.
-As a Waiver, only the income/assets of the individual seeking eligibility are reviewed.
+As a Waiver, only the income/assets of the person seeking eligibility are reviewed.

 Consumer-Directed vs. Agency-Directed

-Consumer-Directed is a model of service delivery for which the individual or the individual’s Employer of Record, as appropriate, shall be responsible for hiring, training, supervising, and firing of the person who provides the direct support or specific services covered by DMAS and whose wages are paid by DMAS through its fiscal agent.
+Services where the person using them is allowed to select, hire, fire, and train their particular caregiver(s).
+More is a model of service delivery for which the person or the person’s Employer of Record, as appropriate, shall be responsible for hiring, training, supervising, and firing of the person who provides the direct support or specific services covered by DMAS and whose wages are paid by DMAS through its fiscal agent.

-Agency-Directed is a model of service delivery where an agency is responsible for providing direct support staff, maintaining individuals’ records, and scheduling the dates and times of the direct support staff’s presence in an individual’s home and community.
+Agency-Directed is a model of service delivery where an agency is responsible for providing direct support staff, maintaining records, and scheduling the dates and times of the direct support staff’s presence in a person’s home and community.

 The following Waivers utilize both Consumer- and Agency-Direction as a service delivery model: